 How long does it take to drive Route 66 properly?

-End-to-end at a comfortable luxury pace, 14-21 days.
-Most travelers don't have that — the road breaks cleanly into 4-7 day segments.
+End to end at a comfortable luxury pace, 14–21 days.
+Most travellers don't have that — the road breaks cleanly into 4–7 day segments.
 Chicago to St. Louis is the 'beginning' segment; Albuquerque to Santa Monica is the classic Western stretch most international visitors come for.

 Should I drive a convertible or an SUV?